droidlabs/motion-prime/README.md

 MotionPrime is yet another framework written on RubyMotion.

-The main feature of MotionPrime is one more level on UI elements: Section.
+The main feature of MotionPrime is one more layer on UI elements: Section.
 "Section" is something like "Partial" in Ruby On Rails, but it's smarter and will help you build application UI.

 ## Getting Started